GDAC-at-Davis/IntroToToolingWorkshop/README.md

 # Intro to Tools Development Workshop
-A GDAC Workshop introducing game engine editor tooling!
+### A GDAC Workshop introducing game engine editor tooling!
+(Spring Quarter, 4/16/2024)
-Held Spring Quarter 4/16/2024

-This is the project used for the workshop activity.
-After starting the project, open the scenes in the folder labeled "Edit Me!"
+This Unity project is the activity portion of the workshop.

+1. After starting the project, open the scenes in the folder labeled "Edit Me!"
-Each scene is an incomplete level, with notes left by the previous designer on their goals.
+2. Each scene is an incomplete level, with notes left by the previous designer on their goals.
 Use the prefabs provided to finish designing the level!
-However, designing with no visual aids is tricky business, so you'll have to dive into the scripts and add your own to aid in the design process!
+3. However, designing with no visual aids is tricky business, so you'll have to dive into the scripts and add your own to aid in the design process!

-See
+4. Design, Improve the tools, iterate, repeat!

+Useful References:
 https://docs.unity3d.com/ScriptReference/Gizmos.html
 and
 https://docs.unity3d.com/ScriptReference/Handles.html
-for reference!

-Made with Unity 2022.3.21f1
+_Made with Unity 2022.3.21f1_